chan2will/sdc-wiki/Restore-Data-to-Dev-Staging.md

 for instance, today some temporary report table queries were broken

 somehow the server hung on creating a temp table in about 9 or 10 different connections

+If you SELECT on pg_stat_activity while it's running, it will copy the data in table alphabetical order then create all the constraints, triggers, and indices, in table name order.